 Table of contents

-What are the new milestones leading up to November 2022 for the various activities (including the release of standards and testing)?
+What are the new milestones leading up to the general availability of CBPR+ on 20 March 2023?

 How will ISO 20022 implementation impact different players in the industry?